MarHayat/TreeShapeVAE/README.md

 # TreeShapeVAE
 This repository contains the material for the paper: "Deep clustering of bacterial tree images"

+Cluster folder contains the 9 clusters of the images.

 "Plots.R" contains the code for generating the figures 4-8 of the paper.

 "all_date.csv" contains the date of all subtrees.